jnd4i-aj/project_turtlesim/README.md

 # project_turtlesim

 A ROS1-based simulation project for controlling and programming turtles in a virtual environment using Python.
-The project is structured as a ROS (Robot Operating System) catkin package and demonstrates various robot control concepts including goal navigation, pursuit behaviors, noise modeling, and more.
+The project is structured as a ROS (Robot Operating System) catkin package and demonstrates various robot control concepts, including goal navigation, pursuit behaviors, noise modeling, and more.

-The idea behind the project was to build and implement a dynamic pursuit scenario in ROS Turtlesim, inspired by the classic childhood police-thief game, where the Police Turtle actively pursues the Thief Turtle while adhering to defined dynamic constraints.
+The idea behind the project was to build and implement a dynamic pursuit scenario in ROS1 Turtlesim, inspired by the classic childhood police-thief game, where the Police Turtle actively pursues the Thief Turtle while adhering to defined dynamic constraints.

 ---